sanjay900/VIIPER/docs/cli/server.md

 1. **USBIP Server** - Standard USBIP protocol for device attachment
 2. **API Server** - Management API for device/bus control

+!!! info "Automatic Local Attachment"
+    By default, VIIPER automatically attaches newly created devices to the local USBIP client (localhost only).
+    This means when you create a device via the API, it will be immediately available on the same machine without manual `usbip attach` commands.
+    This behavior can be disabled with `--api.auto-attach-local-client=false` if you prefer manual control or are running on a remote server.

 ## Options

 ### `--usb.addr`